Interactive discussions on the big questions facing European IROs

 The IR Magazine Think Tank – Europe is an invitation-only event exclusively for senior IROs.
-It is free to attend and our unique format enables participants to network extensively, discuss, debate and dissect topical issues affecting European IR.
+It is free to attend and our unique format enables participants to network extensively, discuss, debate and dissect topical issues affecting today’s IROs.

 What makes our format so unique?

-It is far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by roundtable discussions on select IR issues.
-These interactive sessions are broken up by short, snappy briefings from top-rated IROs.
+It is far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by round table discussions on select IR issues.
+These interactive sessions are broken up by short, snappy best practice briefings from experienced IROs.
 All discussions are confidential and none of the participants’ comments are attributed.
 This allows attendees to talk freely and have frank, open discussions.
-Listen to a summary of discussions from 2017 here.

 How do our roundtable discussions work?

-Senior people – industry experts, top-rated IROs and those from the financial community and the professions – set the agenda on a panel discussion by sharing their thoughts on session topics.
+Industry experts, top-rated IROs and members of the investment community set the agenda on a panel discussion by sharing their thoughts on session topics.

-Small roundtable groups of IROs discuss these issues face to face.
+Small round tables of IROs discuss these issues face to face.

-Each table gives feedback from its own discussion and shares ideas with the group as a whole.
+Each table gives feedback and shares ideas with the group as a whole.